-Another reason to use arch support (and other methods of correction) in cycling shoes is this.
+Another and much more important reason to use arch support (and other methods of correction) in cycling shoes is this.
 Pedaling a bike requires a precise and complex sequence of muscles firing in an appropriate order.
 Despite what you might think, this process is not performed by the cerebellum but by the CPG (Central Pattern Generator) a bundle of neurons in the lumbar spine.
-The cerebellum oversees the task but it is the CPG that performs the basic extensor on / flexor off and flexor on / extensor off firing sequence of the muscles of the legs.
-The CPG responds to force feedback, from the feet, of which arch tension is a major component, making it likely that the greater the clarity of proprioceptive feedback from the feet, the better the chance that the CPG can dictate an optimal muscle firing sequence.
+The cerebellum oversees the task but it is the CPG that performs the basic extensor on / flexor off - flexor on / extensor off firing sequence of the muscles of the legs.
+The CPG responds to force feedback, from the feet, of which arch (plantar fascia) tension is a major component, making it likely that the greater the clarity of proprioceptive feedback from the feet, the better the chance that the CPG can dictate an optimal muscle firing sequence.
 When we walk and run, the feet flex and change shape constantly; heel strike, toe off etc, which means plantar fascia tension changes constantly.
 It is this constant change in the quality of stimuli coming from the feet that attracts the attention of the CPG while walking and running.
 In contrast, when applying cyclical force to a rigid cycling shoe sole, plantar fascia tension changes little and as there is little or no change, the proprioceptive feedback from the plantar fascia is largely ignored.
 This immediately puts the rider in compensation mode, and as I said above, all compensatory responses work by increasing the difference in left and right side function.

 Once arch support is introduced and used for a period, further adaptation to its use can occur in some riders.
 What this means is that if an arch support option feels like the desirable Level 2 when standing, but over time begins to feel that it has diminished to Level 1 on one or both feet, then it is advisable to experiment with a higher option.

-I suggest using the lower of the two metatarsal pad options initially, but once the habituation phase of using arch support is completed, experiment with the higher option.
+If you have Esoles, I suggest using the lower of the two metatarsal pad options initially, but once the habituation phase of using arch support is completed, experiment with the higher option.
 If it feels good, keep it in there.
-If you have obvious callousing or thickening of the skin on the sole of one or both feet immediately below 2nd, 3rd or 4th MTP joints (base knuckles of the toes), this suggests that they are dropped and can possibly cause discomfort from nerve compression while pedaling.
+If you have obvious callousing or thickening of the skin on the sole of one or both feet immediately below 2nd, 3rd or 4th MTP joints (base knuckles of the toes), this suggests that there is localised loading which can possibly cause discomfort from nerve compression while pedaling.
 If so, use the higher metatarsal pad from the start as it will elevate and separate the MTP joints.

-What if you are using the highest level of arch support, the black arch module, in your eSoles or the 34 mm insert in G8′s) and it isn’t enough to achieve the desirable Level 2 / Mildly Intrusive arch support?
+What if you are using the highest level of arch support, ( the black arch module, in your eSoles or the 34 mm insert in G8′s) and it isn’t enough to achieve the desirable Level 2 / Mildly Intrusive arch support?